-Some of the challenges facing a person after weight loss surgery can be unexpected.
+Some of the challenges facing a person in a weight loss program after their surgery can be unexpected.
 Lifestyle changes can strain relationships within families and between married couples.

 Below are some important considerations for you to be aware of.
 Click below to learn more about what you can expect after surgery.

 Please note that most bariatric surgeons offer follow-up care that includes support groups, dietitians, and other forms of continuing education to help patients achieve their goals and deal with the changes surgery and weight loss can bring.

 The modifications made to your gastrointestinal tract will require permanent changes in your eating habits that must be adhered to for successful weight loss.
 Post-surgery dietary guidelines will vary by surgeon.

 You may hear of other patients who are given different guidelines following their weight loss surgery.
 It is important to remember that every surgeon does not perform the exact same weight loss surgery procedure and that the dietary guidelines will be different for each surgeon and each type of procedure.

 What is most important is that you adhere strictly to your surgeon's recommended guidelines.
 The following are some of the generally accepted dietary guidelines a weight loss surgery patient may encounter: